Les liens étroits entre douleurs neuropathiques et stress

 Jun 08, 2022

-Where does the pain come from?
+Where does pain come from?

-Chronic pain in a few words
+Chronic pain in a nutshell

 What about neuropathic pain?

-What are the causes of neuropathic pain?
+What causes neuropathic pain?

-Neuropathic pain can also occur after viral infections (acute shingles), trigeminal neuralgia , in the case of rheumatic pain (such as fibromyalgia), after amputation (this is called phantom pain).
-Nerve damage due to chronic compression of one or more nerves (carpal tunnel syndrome, sciatica, herniated disc, osteoporosis, etc.) or due to the installation of a tumor , or toxic nerve damage can also cause neuropathic pain .
+Neuropathic pain can also occur after viral infections (acute shingles), trigeminal neuralgia , in the case of rheumatic pain (such as fibromyalgia), after an amputation (this is called phantom pain).
+Nerve damage due to chronic compression of one or more nerves (carpal tunnel syndrome, sciatica, herniated disc, osteoporosis, etc.) or due to the installation of a tumor , or toxic nerve damage can also cause neuropathic pain.

 How to recognize neuropathic pain?